enewe101/iterable_queue/README.md

 don't even have to know they have a queue.

-Producers use the queue pretty much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they call `queue.close()`:
+Producers use the queue pretty much like a `multiprocessing.Queue`, but with one small variation: when they are done putting work on the queue, they should call `queue.close()`:

 ```python
 producer_func(queue):